ookamicodes/anti-swear-words-packages/README.md

             // Behind the warnMSG will be an Warn Count
             ignoreWord: ["ignoreThis", "andIgnoreThis", "alsoIgnoreThis"],
             customWord: ["aCustomWord", "anOtherCustomWord"],
-            muteRole: "ROLE NAME",  // ID of the Role
+            muteRole: "ROLE NAME",  // Name of the Role
             muteCount: 10,        // Number when the user get muted
             kickCount: 20,        // Number when the user get kicked
             banCount: 30,         // Number when the user get banned